lbaker15/-Typescript-atomic-starter-files-/README.md

 When complete, please push your code to the github repository that was provided to you alongside this challenge.

-Once the PR has been submitted, please email luke.stegall@futurenet.com and Andrew.Challen@futurenet.com to inform them that you have opened the pull request, and we will review at the earliest opportunity.
+Once the PR has been submitted, please email luke.stegall@futurenet.com and Andrew.Challen@futurenet.com to inform them that you have opened the pull request, and we will review at the earliest opportunity. t include a counter, reflecting total quotes visible for the current view.
+- Each quote should be displayed as a 'card'.
+- Must align with _your_ definition of production ready code.
+- App must work, and look as expected in all major browsers on both desktop & mobile.

+###
 ### Wireframe

 ![Temporal wireframe](assets/wireframe.png)